Sierra Entertainment: Fallout from CUC's acquisition (1999–2003)

 On Monday, February 22, 1999, Sierra announced a major reorganization of the company, resulting in the shutdown of several of their development studios, cutbacks on others and the relocation of key projects, and employees from those studios, to Bellevue.
 This event came to be known by fans and employees of Sierra as "Chainsaw Monday"—a nickname coined by Scott Murphy, who had been laid off over a month prior.
 About 250 people in total lost their jobs.
 Development groups within Sierra such as PyroTechnix were shut down.
 Others such as Books That Work were relocated to Bellevue.
 Also shut down was Yosemite Entertainment, the division occupying the original headquarters of Sierra On-Line.
 The company sold the rights of Headgate Studios back to the original owner.
 With the exception of the warehouse and distribution department, the entire studio was shut down.
 Game designers Al Lowe and Scott Murphy were laid off.
 Lowe had just started work on Leisure Suit Larry 8.
 Murphy was involved in a Space Quest 7 project at the time.
-Layoffs continued on March 1, when Sierra terminated 30 employees at the previously unaffected Dynamix, or 15 percent of their workforce.
+Layoffs continued on March 1, when Sierra terminated 30 employees at the previously unaffected Dynamix, or 15 percent of its workforce.

 Despite the layoffs, Sierra continued to publish games for smaller development houses.
-In September 1999, they released Homeworld, a real-time space-combat strategy game developed by Relic Entertainment.
+In September 1999, it released Homeworld, a real-time space-combat strategy game developed by Relic Entertainment.
 The game design was revolutionary for the genre, and the game received great critical acclaim and many awards.

 UK-based game developer and publisher Codemasters, in an effort to establish themselves in the United States, announced the launch of a new development studio in Oakhurst, using the abandoned Sierra facilities and hiring much of the Yosemite Entertainment's laid-off staff in mid-September 1999.
 In early October, the company announced plans to take over management and maintenance of the online RPG The Realm and acquiring the complete yet previously canceled Navy SEALs.
-The company also reported they obtained the rights to continue using the name Yosemite Entertainment for the development house.
+The company also reported it obtained the rights to continue using the name Yosemite Entertainment for the development house.